radius-project/docs/docs/content/guides/recipes/howto-dev-recipes/index.md

    Your application is now deployed and running in your Kubernetes cluster.

-## Step 4: Verify Redis containers were deployed
+## Step 4: Verify Redis containers are deployed

 1. Visit [`http://localhost:3000`](http://localhost:3000) in your browser.

    You can now see both the environment variables of your container under Radius Connections as well as interact with the `Todo App` and add/remove items in it as wanted:

-List your Kubernetes Pods to see the infrastructure containers deployed by the Recipe:
+1. List your Kubernetes Pods to see the infrastructure containers deployed by the Recipe:

    ```bash
    kubectl get pods -n default-recipes